phamcody/todo-list/README.md

 do it again on my next project.

 I might go back to this project later and redo it entirely or I might redo the entire project right now if I can't figure it out.

+8/2/23 NOTES

+I'm starting to have a way better grasp and understanding of OOP and how they work with eachother.
+I've been slacking a little bit with the code however.
+I need to work on the SOLID principles, especially the Single Responsibility one as my code in the task() object rely on eachother in each method.

+I'm most excited for finally having that "A-HA" moment with objects and arrays and how I am able to dynamically manipulate them.
+I'm aiming to finish this project today.